inivekin/abosa/abosa.typ

 a comedy that's in misuse.
-My bright outlook's erasing bleach, with hindsight, highlights irony, of yet anither fog to breach that blinds despite translucency, as highbeam lights can't stop the fright a thought might conjure up for me,
+My bright outlook's erasing bleach, with hindsight, highlights irony, of yet another fog to breach that blinds despite translucency, as highbeam lights can't stop the fright a thought might conjure up for me,